jowenthomas/jowenthomas.github.io/README.md

 # Self-Study<a name="selfstudy"></a>
 With my graduate work complete, I can focus the bulk of my attention on topics outside of pure math.
 I will use this space to record courses, texts, or other materials I have found helpful.
-In time, I would like to type up my additional documentation (e.g., problem solutions, summations), but for now, I will keep a simple list.
+In time, I would like to type up my additional documentation (e.g., problem solutions, summaries), but for now, I will keep a simple list.

 <a href='https://www.coursera.org/learn/machine-learning' target='_blank'>Andrew Ng Machine Learning</a>